boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/okta.md

 # Okta support for SSO authentication

-Bold BI application supports adding users using the Okta provider.
-By importing them, you can share the dashboards and email exported dashboards with them.
+The Bold BI application supports the addition of users using the Okta provider.
+By importing them, you can share the dashboards and email exported dashboards with these users.

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in Bold BI Embedded Analytics, but it is not available in Cloud Analytics Server.

 ## How to register the Bold BI application in Okta

-This section explains how to perform Single Sign-On for users in Okta with Bold BI application.
+This section explains how to perform Single Sign-On for users in Okta with the Bold BI application.

-> **NOTE:**  This configuration has to be done in Okta website.
+> **NOTE:**  This configuration needs to be done on the Okta website.

 #### Prerequisites